aartisr/urban-heat-democratization/web/public/methods/low-cooling-access-method.md

 ## Cooling sinks

-The pipeline identifies candidate cooling sinks from the overlap of relatively green and relatively cool cells.
-A zero-cost super-sink is connected to every identified cooling sink.
-This selective rule prevents the map from treating most of the city as a sink and collapsing access into a binary label.
+When NDVI is supplied, the pipeline defines candidate cooling sinks as valid cells at or above the 95th percentile of normalized NDVI.
+Without NDVI, it uses the coolest 5% of valid normalized LST cells.
+A zero-cost super-sink is connected to every selected sink.
+This is an explicit proxy rule: it does **not** establish that a cell is publicly accessible, shaded at a particular time, or a cooling center.

 ## Access score